SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks

 A practical choice for \( \alpha \) is an exponential decay with minimal scaling \( \alpha_{\min} \):

-This form is smooth, monotone, and admits a unique fixed point, which can be set by analytically solving for the corresponding decay parameter \( \theta^* \).
+This form is smooth, monotone, and admits a unique fixed point, which can be set deterministically by solving for the corresponding decay parameter \( \theta^* \) given \( F_{\max} \) and a desired \( F^{*}_{\mathrm{lim}} \).
 Stability then reduces to a simple inequality on \( \alpha_{\min} \), which is conceptually similar to contraction-based verification of dynamical systems~\cite{Neumann.Steil2015}.
 Fig. \ref{fig:forces_ideal} illustrates the idealized time and phase-plane response of a stable adaptive force limit.
 Large commands are allowed in free space, but once $F_{\text{meas}}$ exceeds zero the limit shrinks and both commanded and measured forces settle at \( F^{*}_{\mathrm{lim}} \) without manual tuning.